-Public Speaking is not about Techniques, It’s about the Core Idea
+Public Speaking is not about Techniques; It’s about the Core Idea.

-But what sparked starting this article in my mind was publishing two of my talks on the internet especially on Linkedin, and reading the comments and the questions I was asked.
-The first one was my talk in English at TEDxCannes in France, with the title of: “Start with what you have!”, and the second, my lecture in the Tehran Creative Morning event with the title of “Anxiety”.
-In both cases I’ve faced comments and questions like: “Perfect voice and talking, best of luck!”, “Your voice is perfect for lecturing and performance”, “Your voice is perfect and it deepens the color of your content”, “Voice is one of your most tangible strength points”, “what a suitable dress you’re wearing!, Is there an code on how to wear in such occasions?”, “ How can I learn to have a speech like you?” and so on.
+But what sparked starting this article in my mind was publishing two of my talks on the internet, especially on Linkedin, and reading the comments and the questions I was asked.
+The first one was my talk in English at TEDxCannes in France, with the title of: “Start with what you have!”, and the second, my lecture in the Tehran Creative Morning event with the title of “Anxiety.”
+In both cases, I’ve faced comments and questions like: “Perfect voice and talking, best of luck!”, “Your voice is perfect for public speaking and performance”, “Your voice is perfect and it deepens the color of your content”, “Voice is one of your most tangible strength points”, “what a suitable dress you’re wearing!, Is there an code on how to wear in such occasions?”, “ How can I learn to have a speech like you?” and so on.

-Our brain loves to simplify, but it’s not always in our best
+Our brain loves to simplify, but it’s not always in our best interest!

 All of the rhetorical rules and techniques are made in order to show the speaker as someone self-confident, dominant on the subject, comfortable and intimate with the audience.
 So why any of these is needed if the speaker is really dominant on the subject, concerned about it, in love with the audience and feeling a great urge to share the matter with them.

 Here I want to note that being energetic is different than having charisma.
-Aside from the definitions that can be brought upon for these two concepts, I believe that the real charisma that can make the speech have more impact, can only be obtained by talking about what we have done and by the clearance of our vision.
+Aside from the definitions that can be brought upon for these two concepts, I believe that the real charisma that can make the speech have more impact can only be obtained by talking about what we have done and by the clearance of our vision.

 Now, what should we do?
 How to be a good public speaker?
 And an aware listener?